hreskiv/mikr/README.md

 ### Operations
 - **Bulk CLI commands** — execute on multiple devices with live WebSocket output
+- **Run-as credential override** — optionally run a bulk command under your own RouterOS login for that one execution; credentials are never stored or logged
+- **Tag-based target selection** — toggle all devices carrying a tag on/off with one click, alongside Select All/Online and manual picking
 - **RouterOS upgrades** — check for updates + upgrade with real-time progress
 - **Firmware upgrades** — write firmware + automatic reboot
 - **Config backup & export** — save device configurations to database